flash-center/opacplot2/README.md

 available to FLASH. `opac-convert` converts EoS/opacity tables like SESAME and Propaceos into a FLASH-readable IONMIX (.cn4) format. `opac-error` generates plots comparing the contents of two EoS tables for the same material.
-It is particularly useful for checking the consistency of conversions made with `opac-error`.
+It is particularly useful for checking the consistency of conversions made with `opac-convert`.

 ### Current Status